Reggie weed is the lowest quality weed you can get.

 The majority of the cannabinoids and terpenes responsible for the high associated with smoking cannabis degrade and evaporate from Reggie weed.

 Reggie weed is not grown in controlled conditions.
-As a result, it has a low potency and THC content.
+As a result, it has low potency and THC content.
 Its moisture content decreases as well.
 Therefore, it is insufficiently potent to produce the same effects as a high-quality product.

 However, due to the low levels of THC, beginners may experience some effects.
 Though, it has only a minor effect.
 The effects also fade faster; you need to smoke three times as much product to get a strong effect.